benjaminhaig/next-13-tutorial/README.md

-Next.js 13 Update | Episode 1 | App Directory Basics
+Next.js 13 Update | Episode 2 | Data Fetching

 Summary:
-- How page.tsx file replaces index.tsx file in next 13
-- How root vs nested layout files work
+- How to use the fetch API
-- How to create routes (/blog in this example)
+- How to fetch from an ORM
-- How loading.tsx file operates when page.tsx is loading dynamic content